Hari Singh Nalwa: Battle of Kasur (1807)

 Hari Singh's first significant participation in a Sikh conquest was at age 16 in 1807.
 It took place at the capture of Kasur, which had long been a thorn in the side of Ranjit Singh's power because of its proximity to his capital city of Lahore.
 It was captured in the fourth attempt.
 This attack was led by Maharaja Ranjit Singh and Jodh Singh Ramgarhia.
 During the campaign the Sardar showed remarkable bravery and dexterity.
 The Sardar was granted a Jagir in recognition of his services.

 Siege of Multan (1807)

 Ranjit Singh attacked Multan 7 times.
 Hari Singh Nalwa fought in 5 of them.
-Ranjit Singh did not want to finish his enemies in one stroke as Ranjit did not want much blood and wanted to weaken his enemies into an position where they could be easily conquered.
+Ranjit Singh did not want to finish his enemies in one stroke as Ranjit did not want much blood and wanted to weaken his enemies into a position where they could be easily conquered.
 On their march to Multan, they conquered the territories of Dilalpur and Jhang.
 The Sikhs besieged the Multan Fort.
 Peace was made through the help of Fateh Singh Kaliawalia.
 The Maharaja lifted the siege with a lot of money.